Find out which inline refrigerator filter we'd choose over all others in our big guide.

 - The filter needs replacing every 6-months.

-Those savings are just one great reason to purchase this water filter but the many others include it being good enough to make our list of recommendations, its ease of installation, and the quality of the water that it can produce.
+Those savings are just one great reason to purchase this water filter but the many others include its ease of installation, and the quality of the water it can produce.

 3. Culligan IC-EZ-1 EZ